taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-01-12-Enabling-The-Drone-USB-Port.markdown

 References
 ==========
 Much of the tweaking described above was developed by the users ["Scorpion2k"](http://embedded-software.blogspot.com) and "MAPGPS" of [www.ardrone-flyers.com](http://www.ardrone-flyers.com).
-Below is listed the actual threads, blogpost and wikis we used above.
+Below are listed the actual threads, blogpost and wikis we used above.
-[NAS central, cross compilations setup][2]
+[NAS central, cross compilation setup][2]
 [E/S and I, AR.Drone USB][4]
-[AR.Drone Flyers, USB disc thread][7]
+[AR.Drone Flyers, USB disk thread][7]
 Code resources:
 [Kernel source and kernel config][1]
 [Our custom kernel config][5]